Maree Sheehan

 Professional Summary

 As a researcher, educator, and composer, I have the privileged role of responding to the educational aspirations of many communities.
 My personal belief is that outstanding achievements are invariably the result of planned and sustained collaboration.
 This is especially true when the team has diverse skills and are kaupapa-driven, committed and hardworking, therefore I also acknowledge those who work with me.
 I especially have had the benefit of many mentors in my lifetime and want to acknowledge those who have supported me to be where I am today.
-Over the last 15 years, I have worked as a lecturer, academic convenor and supervisor at Te Ara Poutama and as Head of Postgraduate Studies for School of Art and Design an AUT.
-In the last six months, I was privileged to work for Ngā Pae o Te Māramatanga as Pou Whakaaweawe role.
+Over the last 15 years, I have worked as a lecturer, academic convenor and supervisor at Te Ara Poutama and as Head of Postgraduate Studies for School of Art and Design an AUT, then transitioned to Ngā Pae o Te Māramatanga as Pou Whakaaweawe role and now have the privileged position of Kai Rangahau Matua at Te Manawahoukura, TWoA.

 Research